Reclaim Democracy!

 • Contact

-Most of us were educated with a simplistic view of history in which the United States steadily evolved from denying the vote to all but wealthy white men to becoming ever-more inclusive.
-In truth, U.S. voting history is far from linear.
-Despite inspiring movement toward democracy elsewhere, we were among the last countries in the developed world to make voting universal, and hard-won advances have been interspersed with defeats at the hands of (mostly) racist opponents of democracy.
-Reclaim Democracy believes understanding our history more fully will help convey the need for eternal vigilance in defending our rights.
+Most of us were taught a simplistic story in which the United States steadily evolved from denying the vote to all but wealthy white men to becoming ever-more inclusive.
+But our historical course on voting rights has never been linear.
+Despite inspiring movement toward democracy globally, the U.S. was among the last countries in the developed world to enfranchise women and people of color, and hard-won advances have been interspersed with defeats at the hands of opponents of democracy — many of whom were, and are, clearly racist.
+Reclaim Democracy believes understanding our history more fully will help convey the need for eternal vigilance to defend and advance the unfulfilled quest for inclusive democracy.

-We hope presenting the defeats American democracy has suffered alongside our victories may better illuminate our complex history and the fragility of our rights.
-We’ve come a long way, but we have much further to go.
-The Right to Vote: The Contested History of Democracy in the United States by Alexander Keyssar is our primary source and recommended read for those who wish to dig deeper.
+We hope presenting the defeats alongside our victories better illuminates the fragility of our rights.
+We’ve come a long way, but we have much further to go to realize a multiracial democracy where all votes count equally.
+The Right to Vote: The Contested History of Democracy in the United States by Alexander Keyssar is perhaps the single most thorough historical reference for those who wish to dig deeper.

 Civil Rights Act of 1866.
-All people born in the U.S. enjoy birthright citizenship, although not necessarily voting privileges.
+Grants all people born in the U.S. birthright citizenship although not necessarily voting privileges.

 Bobby Simmons, Selma to Montgomery March